sprblm/dots-patterns/patterns/tombstones/index.md

 ### References & Where to Learn More

 Network "[heartbeats](<https://en.wikipedia.org/wiki/Heartbeat_(computing)>)" can track which peers with a copy of data continue to share it after a tombstone has been sent.
-See [[network health indicators]] for more on this approach.
+See [[network health indicator]] for more on this approach.